mgumber/hello-world/README.md

 # hello-world
-Ima trying this thing out for the first time, it's been a long time
+I'm trying this thing out for the first time, it's been a long time